kasper-piskorski/docs/pages/documentation/1-the-basics/grakn-basics.md

 folder: documentation
 comment_issue_id: 17
 ---
-{% include warning.html content="This page is deprecated and will soon be removed.
-Please see the replacement page about [the Grakn Knowledge Model](./grakn-knowledge-model.html)" %}
+{% include warning.html content="Please note that this page is in progress and subject to revision." %}

 ## Schema and Data